-Chobe park is perfect for both amateur and professional photographers.
-The variety of subjects and landscapes are phenomenal.
+Chobe park is perfect for photographers.
+The variety of subjects and landscapes is phenomenal.

 Chobe park offers river views and floodplains.
 The mopane and teak forests are home to browsers and rare species.
 The elevated viewpoints provide spectacular sunset views over the floodplains.
 It is not uncommon to see some of the largest elephant herds in the world.

 You can select a range of photographic safaris packages.
-There are schedule departures with other travellers as well as private safaris.
-You can select a day experience or a multi-day experience.
+There are scheduled departures and private safaris options.
+You can choose a day experience or a multi-day experience.

 Chobe photographic safaris are becoming increasingly popular.
-The reason being that you can experience a large variety of wildlife, undisturbed and at close range.
-The combination of open safari vehicles and riverboats ensure unobstructed views.
+The reason is that you can experience a large variety of wildlife, undisturbed and at close range.
+The combination of open safari vehicles and riverboats ensures unobstructed views.

-The boats are also a custom design for photographers with fixtures for tripods and focal lenses.
+The boats are custom-designed for photographers with fixtures for tripods and focal lenses.

-An essential part of our photographic safaris is a thorough briefing on wildlife behaviour.
-Then it is vital to get to know your camera.
+A thorough briefing on wildlife behaviour is essential to our photographic safaris.
+It is vital to get to know your camera.
 One of the more difficult skill tests will be bird photography.

 These safaris are the perfect opportunity to learn the skills and techniques needed for wildlife photography.
 Our professional photographers will teach you the art of capturing wildlife and birdlife.
 In Chobe, you can experiment with composing a variety of landscapes and explore the multi-exposure on your camera.
 You may want to learn how to capture movement in your photographs.

 It is best to make a photographic safari trip first.